Mbed-TLS/mbedtls-docs/kb/development/mbedtls-coding-standards.md

     mbedtls_aes_setkey_decrypt()
 ```

+Exception: code implementing the PSA crypto API uses the `PSA_` and `psa_` prefixes.
+This includes official APIs as well as draft APIs that are on the PSA standards track.
+API extensions which are meant to remain specific to Mbed TLS, and internal functions, should use the `MBEDTLS_/mbedtls_` prefix, however there are many existing cases of using the `PSA_/psa_` prefix.

 ### Local names

 Static functions and macros that are not in public headers follow the same convention except the initial `MBEDTLS_` or `mbedtls_` prefix: they start directly with the function name.